 Certificate of Holistic Health

 Built on many of the same classes as the associate's degree, the certificate is designed for practicing health professionals who wish to credential themselves in this area.
 The program requires a total of 16 credits.

 Metropolitan State University of Denver

 The Metropolitan State University in Denver (MSU Denver) serves roughly 20,000 students, most of whom reside in the Denver area.
 MSU Denver takes in most of its student from the Denver area, and it is the highest among all Colorado Universities in educating minority students in math, science, technology and engineering.

-Bachelor of Science in Human Nutrition and Dietetics
+Bachelor of Science in Human Nutrition - Dietetics

 The human nutrition and dietetics program at MSU prepares students for both traditional and non-traditional fields of nutrition counseling.
 The program has been awarded accreditation through the Accreditation Council for Education in Nutrition and Dietetics.
 Nutrition-related courses in this program include a cultural foods lab, community nutrition, therapeutic diets and more.